Rockin' Jump

-Rockin' Jump Trampoline Parks (or simply Rockin' Jump) is a chain of trampoline parks operated in the United States of America and owned by CircusTrix or by franchisees.
+Rockin' Jump Trampoline Parks (or simply Rockin' Jump) is a chain of trampoline parks operated in the United States of America and owned by Sky Zone or by franchisees.

 History

 The chain was launched by Drew Wilson and Marc Collopy in 2010 with the opening of a trampoline park in Dublin, California.
 The California park was announced in 2011 and opened a second facility in 2012.